Knowing What Speed To Use On Your Treadmill

 One of my favorite ways to run intervals is with the help of the Nike Running Club App.
 This particular workout (pictured below) is one intended to be done on a treadmill, based on your perceived effort.
 As you can see, it does not give paces.
 It simply guides you through easy or hard intervals throughout the 29 minutes.

 The next workout, Treadmills, is set based on pace.
-You will see that it asks you to run 10K pace, 5K pace and mile pace, all at different inclines.
-You will have to break out your pace chart to determine what your speed setting should be as you hammer through the sets of this workout.
+You will see that it asks you to run 10K pace, 5K pace, and mile pace, all at different inclines.
+You will have to break out your pace chart to determine your speed setting as you hammer through the sets of this workout.

 You’re Ready To Roll

 The long and short of it is that there aren’t simple “one size fits all” answers saying what treadmill speeds your treadmill should be set to.
-There are a lot of factors coming into play ranging from your experience and comfort on a treadmill to the goal of your workout.
+Many factors are coming into play, ranging from your experience and comfort on a treadmill to your workout goal.